Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/mouseDown.md

 #### Description

-Function; called when the extensible tool is active and the mouse button is pressed while the pointer is over the Stage.
+Function; Called when the extensible tool is active and the mouse button is pressed while the pointer is over the Stage.

 #### Example